 The world food system of the future can save us from a catastrophe

 The recipe for saving the planet implies first of all the conversion of farms into areas where more than 5 animal species are threatened.
-Second, reforestation of agricultural land where over 85% of the tropical forest has been cleared.
+Second, reforestation of agricultural land where more than 85% of the tropical forest has been cleared.
 Third, the reduction of water withdrawal for irrigation and other purposes where it is misused.
-Fourth, the reduction of nitrogen fertilization where the levels in surface waters are too high.
+Fourth, the reduction of nitrogen fertilization where levels in surface waters are too high.

 These changes would allow primarily sustainable food production more than enough to feed 7,8 billion people.
 More or less the current world population.

 Food waste reduction e shift from meat consumption they could also allow the food system to easily feed more than 10,2 billion people.

 But be careful: the current plan is only valid if the planet is not overheating yet

 A big caveat is also that the team assumes that the planet doesn't heat up above 1,5 ° C. "Future studies will look at the effects of warming beyond this threshold," says whips.